Sizerta/Sizerta/README.md

 - 👋 Hi, I’m @Sizerta
 - 👀 I’m interested in Machine Learning - Data science - Quantum Computers
 - 🌱 I’m currently learning Machine learning- R programming
-- 📫 How to reach me @Sizeta in Telegram

 <!---
 Sizerta/Sizerta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.